qbrilliance/software-development-handbook/coding_standards.md

           // This file implements a singleton thread pool class based on std::thread
           ```

-    g. compiler switches and warnings
+    g.
+Compiler switches and warnings

       - For both gcc and clang, all warnings should be enabled and treated as errors using`-Werror -Wall -Wextra`.
       - Every warning should be treated as bug, and addressed.